alem-platform/backend/RSSHub/README.md

   Common Commands:
-       add            Adds a new RSS feed to PostgreSQL. fetch          Runs a selection of feeds from the database, and then listens to RSS feeds and updates them. list           Shows a list of all the added feeds delete         Deletes the RSS feed from PostgreSQL articles       Shows the latest N articles from Redis or the database.
+       add            Adds a new RSS feed to PostgreSQL. fetch          Sets the interval at which RSS feeds are fetched (e.g. every 2 minutes). list           Shows a list of all the added feeds delete         Deletes the RSS feed from PostgreSQL articles       Shows the latest N articles from Redis or the database.
 By default -- 3 articles.